Magnificent Obsession (1954 film): Production

-Magnificent Obsession was previously filmed in 1935, also by Universal, as Magnificent Obsession with Irene Dunne and Robert Taylor.
 Sirk began production on Magnificent Obsession, his previous production, Taza, Son of Cochise having wrapped up the month before.

 Taza, a 3-D western, also starred Rock Hudson, and it was the second time the two had worked together (the first time being 1952's Has Anybody Seen My Gal?).
-Hudson had just begun to start his career at that point, previously playing leading parts in Universal B-movies, usually directed by Joseph Pevney or Frederick De Cordova.
+Hudson had previously played leading parts in Universal B-movies, usually directed by Joseph Pevney or Frederick De Cordova.

+The screenplay was written by Robert Blees and Wells Root, The film was produced by Ross Hunter.